Penguin5681/DigiWell/README.md

-# Note: This app is still under development.
+# Note: This app is still under development

 # Get the app running: